lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 # Vehicle Detection Models

-We will be using a pre-compiled inference model provided with the OpenVINO toolkit.
-It is a ResNet10 + SSD-based network that has been specifically trained to detect vehicles and Chinese license plates.
+The OpenVINO toolkit provides a pre-compiled model that has been trained to detect vehicles and Chinese license plates.
 You can find it at:

 * /opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-license-plate-detection-barrier-0007